jakefrancis/jakefrancis/README.md

 - 💻 I'm a self taught dev with a passion for ```code.```

-- ⚗️ Currently I work as Chemistry Technician at a Nuclear Power Plant! ☢️
+- ⚗️ Former Chemistry Technician at a Nuclear Power Plant! ☢️

 - 📫 Say Hello jake@hellojake.com